 Do you work in a small firm where you will definitely have to be a jack-of-all-trades, or should you work at a larger firm where specialties are more clearly defined and you are moving from one area to the next in a very slow way?

-But if you have narrowed down to a general area – such as administrative law, for example – then you will be better served to work at a firm that specialized in that area and then get training in each different specialty area, so you can see the clear lines between the various areas and you can determine for yourself what each area entails and the differences between them so you can find where you get the most joy and satisfaction.
+But if you have narrowed it down to a general area – such as administrative law, for example – then you will be better served to work at a firm that specializes in that area and then get training in each different specialty area, so you can see the clear lines between the various areas and you can determine for yourself what each area entails and the differences between them so you can find where you get the most joy and satisfaction.

-The Bottom Line – How do you want to serve?
+The Bottom Line – How Do You Want to Serve?

-Know yourself, do the research, talk to those on the inside and find the firm that will best fit what you need – whether you need to dabble in many different things, or the firm where you can be very specific in your training s so you gain a deeper understanding of the options available to you and what will light your fire every day.
+Know yourself, do the research, talk to those on the inside, and find the firm that will best fit what you need – whether you need to dabble in many different things, or the firm where you can be very specific in your training so you gain a deeper understanding of the options available to you and what will light your fire every day.